spinwang/smsdruid/README.md

 ## Todo:

 * remove the serviceAccount.json from the entire git history
+* make table update more efficient (currently every table is re-rendered every time there is a child_added event)
 * add support for phone call
 * Put ngrok in docker
 * Start ngrok by default